 The cutter you are describing, due to the radius on the bottom, had forces pushing up against the tool(axial) as well as partially against the rotation of the tool (radial).

 It takes a skilled machinist and toolmaker to understand hand ground cutters well enough to come up with that approach.
 Steve says there’s a lot of good content on CNCCookbook (thanks Steve!) but that we’re missing around 20% in his estimation.
 Every time I talk to someone like Steve I think there’s a lot more than 20% yet to be written about.
+I get my best ideas from people like you who read CNCCookbook.
 We do appreciate all the kind folks like Steve who write in with helpful ideas or to share their projects.